BaoNG0105/SWT301_Group2/README.md

 - **Vite**: A build tool that provides a fast development environment and optimized production builds.
 - **Ant Design**: A design system that provides a set of high-quality React components for building rich user interfaces.
 - **Lucide Icons**: A collection of open-source icons for use in the application.
+-**Tailwind CSS**: A utility-first CSS framework for creating modern designs.

 ## Features